shopgate/retail-red-docs/markdown/guides/integrations/catalog/csv-import.md

-# Bulk file imports in CSV format via FTP or retail.red Admin
+# Bulk file imports in CSV format via FTP or Shopgate Admin

 ## Introduction

-This article covers how to upload catalog data as CSV into the retail.red system including the file formats and how to check for errors.
+This article covers how to upload catalog data as CSV into the Shopgate system including the file formats and how to check for errors.

 **Note:** As this is a simplified format that does not support all features, it is only recommended for specific use cases or to get a quick start.

-There are to way to insert new catalog data into the retail.red system via CSV:
+There are to way to insert new catalog data into the Shopgate system via CSV:

-- drag and drop import in the retail.red Admin
+- drag and drop import in the Shopgate Admin
 - ftp import

 ### Partial Import